-- Expression: Please specify the valid expression.
-Repeat function will repeat this Expression.
-This can be character string or integer.
+- Expression: Please specify the valid expression. it repeats this Expression.
+It can be a character or an integer.

-- int_Expression: Please specify, how many characters you want to repeat the Expression.
+- int_Expression: Please specify how many characters you want to replicate the Expression.

-In order to demonstrate this string repeat function, We are going to use the customer details table data that we shown below
+To demonstrate this MySQL string repeat function, we will use the customer details table data we showed below.

-The Repeat Function in MySQL is used to repeat the original string with specified number of times.
-The following query will show multiple ways to use this String repeat function.
+The Repeat Function replicates the original string with the specified number of times.
+The following query shows multiple ways to use this method.

-In this example, we are going to implement the string repeat function on First_Name columns.
-Along with this, we are using the Concat, and Left function to create Serial Number column (which is an Alias Column name)
+In this method example, we are going to implement it on the First_Name columns.
+Along with this, we are using the Concat and Left functions to create a Serial Number column in MySQL.
+And it is an Alias Column name.

-From the below screenshot you can we are combining First_Name, 0 (repeated twice), and first two characters from yearly income
+From the screenshot below, you can see we are combining First_Name, 0 (repeated twice), and the first two characters from yearly income.